ahsanzaman2489/mi-c3-assignment/README.md

 - npm run build to generate local build package

 # Run Build
-- open index.html file in build folder and append 'page/1' at the end of the link in browser or deploy build package on server and append 'page/1' at the end of the link
+- open index.html file in build folder and append 'page/1' at the end of the link in browser or deploy build package on server and append 'page/1' at the end of the link.

+Like this :
+file:///pathtoproject/build/index.html#/page/1 or localhost:3000/page/1 or www.abc.com/page/1